qudo-code/template--config-only/README.md

 - [Stylelint](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint)

 ### Optional
 Add these settings to `.vscode/settings.json` to enable auto fix/format on save.
-Omited by default to avoid conflicts with prettier.
+Omited by default to avoid conflicts with Prettier.

 ```json
 "editor.codeActionsOnSave": {